mercadopago/devsite-docs/guides/online-payments/subscriptions/integration.en.md

 Along with the frequency, they define the installment cycle that a subscription will have.
 For example, if every fifteen days you need to generate an instalment to be collected it would look as follows: `auto_recurring.frequency`: 15 y  `auto_recurring.frequency_type`: days |
 `auto_recurring.transaction_amount (required)` | Amount applicable to the subscription. |
 `auto_recurring.currency_id (required)` | Identifies the currency that corresponds to the country. |
 `auto_recurring.end_date` | Indicates if the subscription will have a limit.
-If not specified there is no limit. |
+If not specified, there is no limit. |
 `auto_recurring.free_trial.frequency` | Indicates the length of time that the service will not be charged.
 It must be consistent with `auto_recurring.frequency` |
 `auto_recurring.free_trial.frequency_type` | Indicates the amount of installments that will not be charged for the service.
 It must be consistent with `auto_recurring.frequency_type` |
 `collector_id (required)` | Seller's identifier. |